Thai Quest

 Service Average.
 The personnel is schooled to ask each customer (in disbelief?) if they didn't really mean to order an appetizer.
 As soon as your Singha is empty, you're asked if you want another which would be called good service in the US, but gives a pushy impression in Zurich.

 Price Fr.
 50 / person (including only 1 appetizer for 4 people).
-Singha index: * * (Fr 7.80 did Sunset raise its prices again) Prices are too high for this lifeless restaurant.
+Singha index: * * (Fr 7.80 did Sunset raise its prices again?)
+Prices are too high for this lifeless restaurant.

-Remarks This is definitely the least attractive of the three Sunset restaurants (and Sunset Thai is our favorite overall).
+Remarks This is definitely the least attractive of the three Sunset restaurants (and Sunset Thai is (was) our favorite overall).
 The small rooms aren't well suited for comfortable dining perhaps the reason why two previous restaurants there closed down within a period of about 3 years?
 The waiter greets people with "sawatdi kaa", the feminine form is he making a statement, or doesn't he speak Thai?
 Lacking the pleasant atmosphere, you feel you're not getting what you're paying for check out the other places on this list first.

 Individual Dishes, Comments The standard Sunset menu.
 The amuse bouche to start with is a nice touch, as are the hot towels.
 The food was good, not outstanding.